Next Start

 • CAD and CAM

-Upon completion of the program, students will have the knowledge and hands-on skills needed to start their careers in the CNC industry.
+Upon completion of the program, students will have the knowledge and hands-on skills needed to begin their career paths in the CNC industry.
 Learn more in this video:

 CNC Machinist Jobs

 At this point, you might be wondering, “What jobs are available in the CNC industry?”
-Here are some examples of entry-level and advanced roles commonly pursued by those trained in computer numerical control:
+Here are some examples of entry-level and advanced roles commonly pursued by those trained in computer numerical control:77

 Entry-level